Benign prostatic hyperplasia

 Transurethral resection of the prostate (TURP) involves surgical removal of the inner portion of the prostate, where BPH develops.
 It is the most common surgical procedure for BPH, although the number of procedures has dropped significantly over the past decades because of the increased use of effective medications and the increasing use of laser procedures.

 Procedure.
 The surgeon inserts a thin fiber-optic tube called a resectoscope into the urethra.
 No incision or stitches are needed.
 The resectoscope is a type of endoscope.
 It has a telescope lens to help the surgeon see the prostate gland.
 The surgeon uses a wire cutting loop inserted into the resectoscope to cut away excess prostatic tissue, and water solutions are used to flush away the excised matter.
-TURP usually requires a 1 - 2 day hospital stay.
+TURP usually requires a 1 to 2 day hospital stay.

-A Foley catheter generally remains in place for 1 - 3 days after surgery to allow urination.
+A Foley catheter generally remains in place for 1 to 3 days after surgery to allow urination.
 This device is a tube inserted through the opening of the penis to drain the urine into a bag.
 The catheter can cause temporary bladder spasms that can be painful.
 The catheter may be removed while the patient is in the hospital or after he is sent home.

 Recuperation.
 Urine flow is stronger almost immediately after most TURP procedures.
 After the catheter is removed, patients often feel some pain or sense of urgency as the urine passes over the surgical wound.
 These sensations generally last for about a week and then gradually subside.
 Complete healing takes about 2 months.
 The following are some tips for speeding recovery and avoiding complications: